cis1912/kube-demo/README.md

 As we mentioned, applications are typically exposed through a service in Kubernetes.
 Now, figure out the appropriate `kubectl` command to expose 2048 and then port forward to the service.
 [The docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) might be helpful.

+Note that you don't need to use `kubectl create service`.
+Kubectl provides you an easier command to use to expose the pod.

 If you've exposed the application correctly, you should be able to port forward to the service and see your application:

 ```